 2008: LEED Gold-certified Juliet Rice Wichman Botanical Research Center opens at NTBG headquarters in Kalaheo, Kaua’i.

 2014: NTBG Celebrates 50th Anniversary.

 NTBG’s Board consists of distinguished members from across the United States.
-While their backgrounds and interests are varied, they have a high interest in plant conservation, botanical research, and related education.
-In addition, a number of Board Members are experienced and successful in financial management and fundraising.
-Trustees are elected by the Board.
 Board service is voluntary and no compensation is received.
+While their backgrounds and interests are varied, Board members have a high interest in plant conservation, botanical research, and related education.
+In addition, a number of Board members are also experienced and successful in financial management and fundraising.
+New Trustees are elected by the Board.